 - On pricing or limits: "What are you missing from your current plan?"

-- On a feature workflow: "What would make this flow easier?"
+- On a workflow page: "What would make this flow easier?"

-- On an integration setup page: "What is unclear about this setup?"
+- On an integration setup screen: "What's unclear about this setup?"

-The user should feel like the question belongs to the context they are in.
-That alone improves completion rate and answer quality.
+The user should feel like the question belongs to the context they're in.
+Contextual prompts lift both completion rate and answer quality, often by a multiple, not a percentage.

 Measure quality, not just response rate